Gaurav05082002/PostgreSQL_GSOC/Blogs/Angular_panel_removal_checklist.md

 A
-checklist to remove angular based components tick marked means that angular based components are removed
+checklist to remove angular based components
+,tick marked means that angular based components are removed

 📊 Dashboard: server-log-events.json